 Between college and graduate school, I worked for the Microsoft Auto team on speech recognition and text-to-speech in cars, specifically on Ford Sync Gen1 and Kia UVO.
 I also worked with the Microsoft Research Speech Technology Group on CommuteUX.

 I did my doctoral work at the University of Pennsylvania, working with Mitch Marcus and Charles Yang.
 My thesis work combined insights from unsupervised learning, language acquisition, and psycholinguistics to build models of how we learn and process words.
 I then applied some of the insights from this work as post-doctoral fellow at The Children’s Hospital of Philadelphia, developing models of how language is processed in the brain and applying it to autism research.
-As a researcher at BBN Technologies, I broadened my focus to include more natural language processing research while continuing to study language processing and acquisition.
+As a researcher at BBN Technologies and the University of California Information Sciences Institute, I broadened my focus to include more natural language processing research while continuing to study language processing and acquisition.